-- 5.56 A binding and final determination can be enforced through the High Court or a county court by the complainant.
-95 - 5.57 A binding and final determination can also be enforced through the High Court or a county court by an ombudsman, if: - a) the complainant agrees; and - b) the ombudsman considers it appropriate in all the circumstances.
-96 - 5.58 A court which makes an enforcement order must tell the Legal Ombudsman, and then an ombudsman: - a) will tell the relevant Approved Regulator; - b) may require that Approved Regulator to tell the ombudsman what action it will take; and c) may report any failure by that Approved Regulator to the Legal Services Board.97
+- 5.56 A binding and final determination can be enforced through the High Court or a county court by the complainant. - 5.57 A binding and final determination can also be enforced through the High Court or a county court by an ombudsman, if: - a) the complainant agrees; and - b) the ombudsman considers it appropriate in all the circumstances. - 5.58 A court which makes an enforcement order must tell the Legal Ombudsman, and then an ombudsman: - a) will tell the relevant Approved Regulator; - b) may require that Approved Regulator to tell the ombudsman what action it will take; and c) may report any failure by that Approved Regulator (other than the Claims Management Services Regulator) to the Legal Services Board.